MyUnisoft/HTML-PDF/README.md

 # nHTMLToPDF
-Node lib for converts HTML or url to PDF file
+Node lib for converts HTML with dynamic or static content or url to PDF files

 ## Installation
 - Coming soon

+## Unit Test
+- Jest
+- Coverage : 90%

 ## Usage